nxmad/eloquent-i18n/README.md

 # Eloquent-i18n
-Internalization helper for Eloquent models.
+Internationalization helper for Eloquent models.

 ### Installation
 1. Pull the latest version using composer: